drjoykarmakar/DrJoyKarmakar/README.md

 ## Profile

 I am a medicinal chemist with postdoctoral research experience in the School of Medicine at the University of California, San Francisco.
-My work has focused on small-molecule modulators of ion transporters, bimane-based fluorescent probes, and the use of computational methods to organize and screen chemical data.
+My work has focused on small-molecule modulators of ion transporters, bimane-based fluorescent probes, and computational methods for organizing and screening chemical data.

 My GitHub is a place for research code, small curated datasets, analysis notebooks, and documentation for projects that can be shared publicly.
-I am interested in the practical question of how chemical experiments can be recorded in a way that is easier for other researchers, and for computational tools, to reuse.
+I am interested in the practical question of how chemical experiments can be recorded in a way that is easier for other researchers and for computational tools to reuse.

 ---